Love ‘em or hate ‘em, managers are crucial to every organization.

 14. What criteria did your last company use to reward employees?

-Find out which performance criteria they're used to tracking.
+Find out which performance criteria they're used to tracking, and how they might consider these to motivate their team.

 15. Who was the last person you promoted?
 What prompted you to promote them?